stackweaver/tree/README.md

 **Why?**

 It is being built and integrated into an educational platform for full-stack development called Stackweaver.
-It is ever-evolving because it will be updated as the platform is built and grown.
-It will be used as a central, public, canonical map.
-It will inform the full-stack curriculum, community structure, web docs (similar to MDN).
+It is ever-evolving because it will be used and developed internally as the platform is built and grown.
+It will come to inform the structure of many features on the platform, including the full-stack curriculum, community structure, web docs (similar to MDN).

 If you want to get involved feel free to leave feedback here or: [Discord Server](https://discord.gg/nSAveSC), [Subreddit](https://www.reddit.com/r/Stackweaver), [Twitter](https://twitter.com/stackweaver), [Facebook](https://www.facebook.com/stackweaver).